 This problem could be avoided by devising a language for specifying rule files and writing a compiler for it, thus making it much easier to produce correct rule sets.
+An example of such a language is described in the 'SRL' document [RTFM-SRL].
 Another approach would be to write a 'rule set consistency checker' program, which could detect problems in hand-written rule sets.

-In the short term the best way to avoid these problems is to write rule sets which only clasify flows in the forward direction, and rely on the meter to handle reverse-travelling packets.
+Normally, the best way to avoid these problems is to write rule sets which only classify flows in the forward direction, and rely on the meter to handle reverse-travelling packets.